Dynamic Topological Data Analysis of Functional Human Brain Networks: Methods

-\subsection{Dynamic embedding}
+\subsection{Dynamic Embedding}

-Dynamically changing functional brain imaging data can be viewed as a $d$-variate time series, where $d$ is the number of brain regions we are investigating.
-The traditional approach for transforming a univariate time series data into graph data is {\em time delay embedding} (TDE), which is motivated by Taken's theorem \cite{seversky.2016}.
-Initially, TDE was used to recover the underlying dynamics of time series \cite{takens.1981}.
-Recently, it has been used in analyze human speech \cite{brown.2009} and classification of time series data \cite{perea.2015, emrani.2014}.
-TDE transforms each of the $d$ univariate time series {\em separately} over sliding window of size $M$ to construct $d$ different point clouds in $\mathbb{R}^{M}$ (Figure \ref{fig:tde_schematic}-left).
-However, it is not immediately clear how to extend TDE to functional brain imaging data.
-TDE also requires an additional step of estimating the dimension $M$ somehow from data \cite{song.2020.ISBI}.
-Motivated by TDE, we propose a new {\em dynamic embedding} method, where we converts a $d$-variate time series $\p{x}_t$ into a time-varying sequence of a point cloud in $\mathbb{R}^{d}$.
+Dynamically changing functional brain imaging data can be modeled as a \(d\)-variate time series, where \(d\) is the number of brain regions under investigation.
+A conventional technique for transforming univariate time series data into graph-based representations employs \emph{time-delay embedding} (TDE), which is grounded in Takens' theorem \cite{seversky.2016}.
+Initially, TDE was aimed at uncovering the underlying dynamics of time series \cite{takens.1981}.
+Recently, it has been used to analyze human speech \cite{brown.2009} and to classify time series data \cite{perea.2015, emrani.2014}.
+In TDE, each of the \(d\) univariate time series is transformed \emph{individually} using a sliding window of size \(M\).
+This produces \(d\) distinct point clouds in \(\mathbb{R}^{M}\) (Figure \ref{fig:tde_schematic}).
+However, generalizing TDE to handle multivariate time series, such as those encountered in functional brain imaging data, is not straightforward.
+Moreover, TDE requires an additional step to estimate the dimension \(M\) from the data \cite{song.2020.ISBI}.
+An incorrect estimation of $M$ can lead to either overfitting or underfitting.
+Overfitting occurs when $M$ is too large, where noise in the data is mistaken as though it was a feature.
+Underfitting takes place when $M$ is too small to fully capture the dynamics.
+Motivated by TDE, we propose a new {\em Dynamic Embedding} that transforms a $d$-variate time series ${\bf x}_t$ into a time-varying sequence of point clouds in $\mathbb{R}^{d}$.